phalcon/documentation/docs/storage.md

 !!! info "NOTE"

     Keys returned by `getKeys()` carry the adapter prefix.
 As of 5.14.2 the adapters also accept keys that already carry the prefix: `get()`, `has()`, `delete()`, `deleteMultiple()`, `set()`, `setForever()`, `increment()` and `decrement()` strip a leading prefix from the supplied key before applying their own, so the output of `getKeys()` can be passed back to these methods unchanged.

+!!! warning "NOTE"

+    A consequence of the stripping is that a key whose name happens to start with the prefix text addresses the same record as the bare key: with prefix `data-`, `set('data-users', ...)` and `set('users', ...)` write to the same stored entry.
+If your keys are externally generated identifiers, or can legitimately begin with the prefix text, disable the behavior with the `stripPrefix` option (default `true`) when constructing the adapter.
+The `Phalcon\Session` adapters disable it automatically.

 To construct one of these objects, you will need to pass a [Phalcon\Storage\SerializerFactory][storage-serializerfactory] object in the constructor and optionally some